-- Tools for determining priorities in their workload - New time management strategies - Tools to increase personal effectiveness - Understand the project management cycle - Clarify the importance of understanding stakeholders, scope and risk - Plan for and anticipate timelines in a project - Understand the four major behavioural communication styles - Have strategies to improve management communication skills.
+- Tools to increase personal effectiveness, prioritisation and time management - Understand the project management cycle - The importance of understanding stakeholders, scope and risk - How to plan for and anticipate timelines in a project

 "This turned out to be about finding the most helpful strategies for managing me, managing the project, and managing other stakeholders.
 Not only was the content invaluable, precisely tailored, interesting, and very relevant but also Margaret's presentation style was engaging, warm, and compelling.
 A first-rate workshop that I would have no hesitation recommending anyone undertaking PhD Research, especially at the start of their PhD, to attend."